OniDaito/ChimeraXTempy/README.markdown

 Welcome to the ChimeraXTempy bundle plugin.
 This project combines tempy with ChimeraX for scoring EM fitting.

 ## History & Version
-Currently at version 0.0.1
+Currently at version 0.0.2

 ## Building

-Currently, this is Linux only, due to the BioPython requirement.
-One would need to pull in BioPython for Windows or OSX and replace the *Bio* directory included here.
+This plugin for ChimeraX is pure-python though it does install BioPython as part of the setup.

 ### Building and testing for development

+#### ChimeraX approach

+This is the accepted approach starting from 0.0.2.
+With ChimeraX setup, change the paths in the Makefile to the location of your chimera install.
+With that in place, you can execute the following:

+    make install

+It should run fine, downloading biopython and installing automatically.
+You can then run:

+    ./ChimeraX --start Tempy --cmd 'open ~/Projects/ChimeraXTempy/test/final1_mdcg.pdb; open ~/Projects/ChimeraXTempy/test/1akeA_10A.mrc;'

+#### Virtualenv approach

+Deprecated in light of the above!
 Setup a virtualenv environment with the lib/python3.6 directory set to ChimeraX's lib/python3.6 directory.
 This way, the build_install command can use pip to install the bundle into the right place.
 Secondly, alter the two paths at the top of the build_install.sh script.

 Inside the virtualenv setup with ChimeraX